-The three-aisle interior of the church was covered with three types of vaults: net and dimaond vaults in the central nave, 6.6 meters wide, and in the side aisles, 3.9 meters wide, stellar vault in the sacristy and one bay of the southern aisle, and cross-rib vaults in the under-tower porch and in the southern porch.
+The interior of the church was covered with several types of vaults: net and dimaond vaults in the central nave, 6.6 meters wide, and in the side aisles, 3.9 meters wide, stellar vault in the sacristy and in one bay of the southern aisle, and cross-rib vaults in the under-tower porch and in the southern porch.
 The vault in the nave was supported by four pairs of octagonal pillars and two pairs of half-pillars.
 It were smooth, devoid of ornaments and the capital zone.
 The pointed, moulded inter-nave arcades were led straight from the pillars, leaving only small steps of the wall.
 The upper floors of the sacristy and porch were opened to the interior of the church as galleries.

 Grzybkowski A., Gotycka architektura murowana w Polsce, Warszawa 2016.